How Many Rejuran Sessions Do I Need To See Noticeable Results And How Long Do The Effects Last?

 4. Volume Changes and Tear Trough Hollowing

 Changes in facial volume over time can contribute to hollowness beneath the eyes, commonly referred to as a tear trough.
-This may be influenced by subcutaneous fat loss, skin thinning, and ligamentous changes associated with ageing.
+This may be influenced by subcutaneous fat loss in the cheeks, skin thinning, and ligamentous changes associated with ageing.

 In some cases, displacement or prominence of orbital fat pads can further accentuate shadowing and contrast in the under-eye area.
 These volume-related changes are typically assessed as part of a broader facial volume and ageing consultation.